jezzicrux/jezzicrux.github.io/dressup_game/README.md

 # DRESS UP GAME
-This flash game was created for testing against requirments
+This flash game was created for testing against requirements and finding bugs.